Aspect-aware matching

 Load, save and reshape trim layouts.

-.json layout, or save your sheet.Tools above the trim map.
+.json layout, or save your sheet.Frequent actions labeled, the rest one click away.

 Open a .json trim sheet, generate zones from your UV islands, or build them from a grid — with your texture as a background preview.